 The money you make will be paid into your PayPal account.
 There’s a minimum withdrawal limit of £5 and it takes a few days to reach your account if you’re a new member.
 If you’re a more established Prolific user, it will reach you instantly.

-Cons: You have to be quick.
-Spaces are limited and fill up quickly
+Cons: You have to be quick as spaces are limited and fill up quickly.
+The waitlist means it could be a while before you start earning.

 I have even been invited to join focus groups.
 These pay far more than usual surveys and can earn you up to £60 per hour, just for taking part in a video call.